+The Board opened this docket to accommodate USEPA amendments to the definition of "volatile organic compound" (VOC) (which has the same meaning as VOM as used in the Illinois regulations) that occurred during the period January 1, 2008 through June 30, 2008.
+USEPA adopted such amendments on January 21, 2009.
 Under Section 7.2(b) of the Act (415 ILCS 5/7.2(b) (2008)), the Board must complete this rulemaking within one year after the date of the earliest set of federal amendments considered in this docket.
-USEPA adopted such amendments on January 21, 2009.
 Therefore, the deadline for the Board to adopt these amendments is January 21, 2010.